feature-engine/feature_engine/docs/discretisers/EqualWidthDiscretiser.rst

 the variable as numeric or object (default = numeric).

 The EqualWidthDiscretiser() works only with numerical variables.
-A list of variables can be indiacated, or the imputer will automatically select all numerical variables in the train set.
+A list of variables can be indicated, or the imputer will automatically select all numerical variables in the train set.

 .. code:: python